Emigration from the former Yugoslavia to Switzerland: Demographics

-By 1995, there were 40,000 Macedonian citizens in Switzerland.
-This number has risen further to 61,000 by 2002.
-This increase does not necessarily reflect immigration, but rather re-registration of formerly Yugoslav citizens as Macedonian nationals.

-An estimated 50,000 emigrants from North Macedonia are Albanians from North Macedonia.

-Since Kosovo began to issue passports in 2009, an increasing number of Albanians in Switzerland have since been registered as citizens of Kosovo.

 The number of foreign residents from former Yugoslavia naturalized as Swiss citizens in 2009 was at 14,780 (Serbia, Montenegro and Kosovo: 8,879; Bosnia and Herzegovina: 2,408; North Macedonia: 1,831; Croatia: 1,599; Slovenia: 63).
 This corresponds to one third of the total number of naturalizations during this year.
 In 2010, out of a total of 40,403 naturalizations, 13,440 were accounted for by citizens of successor states of Yugoslavia, again corresponding to one third of the total number (Serbia: 6,843, Bosnia and Herzegovina: 1,924; Kosovo 1,609; North Macedonia: 1,585; Croatia: 1,479).

-Ethnicities
+Ethnic communities

 In terms of ethnicity, these populations consist mostly of Albanians, Bosniaks, Serbs, Croats and Macedonians.
 The size of each group is unknown and only amenable to rough estimates.
 An indicator of ethnicity can be taken from data on languages spoken in Switzerland.
 Unfortunately, the latest data on this was collected in the 2000 census.
 At that time, there were 103,000 native speakers of Serbo-Croatian, 95,000 speakers of Albanian and 61,300 speakers of Macedonian.
+There are various estimations made by ethnic cultural organizations.